 Do the 2-day passes have to be used two days in a row?

-No. If you purchase a 2-day pass, you do not need to use them on consecutive days.
+Yes.
+If you purchase a 2-day pass, you must use them on consecutive days.

 When is the last tour of the day?